for Veterans and the Public

 - people you spend a lot of time with, such as good friends;

 - all your health care providers, such as doctors, nurses, and dentists;

 You don't have to tell everyone about your HIV status right away.
 You might want to talk with a counselor or social worker first.

 Join a support group

-Some VA Medical Centers have a support group for veterans with HIV, so you may want to ask your provider if your center has one that you can join for support and for more information about living with HIV.
+Some VA Medical Centers have support groups for veterans with HIV, so you may want to ask your provider if your center has one that you can join for support and for more information about living with HIV.

 Joining a group of people who are facing the same challenges you are facing can have important benefits.
-These include feeling better about yourself, finding a new life focus, making new friendships, improving your mood, and better understanding your needs and those of your family.
+These include feeling better about yourself, finding or strengthening your life focus, making new friendships, improving your mood, and better understanding your needs and those of your family.
 People in support groups often help each other deal with common experiences associated with being HIV positive.

 Support groups are especially helpful if you live alone or don't have family and friends nearby.

 There are different types of support groups, from hotlines to face-to-face encounter groups.
 Here are descriptions of some of the most popular types, and suggestions about how to find them.